marl0ny/em/README.md

 # Electrodynamics Simulations (WIP)
-Currently only a free space finite-difference time-domain (FDTD) simulation for 2D is included.
+Currently only a free space finite-difference time-domain (FDTD) simulation for 2D with periodic boundary conditions is included.

 ## References
 - Taflove A., Hagness S. (2000).
 Introduction to Maxwell's Equations and the Yee Algorithm.